rohinmshah/gac2011-eh/trunk/ gac2011-eh/BlazingContacts/src/com/blazingcontacts/BlazingContacts/readme.txt

 10. Help buttons - Put a help button next to each View explaining the purpose of that view.
 11. Options - Create OptionsActivity where the user can set options.
 11a.
 Option 1: Suppose there is already a contact with the same name as the contact which is about to be added.
 Should that contact be updated, or should a new contact be inserted?
+11b.
+Option 2: Whether or not to use the WakeLock and WifiLock.
 12. AsyncTask - Fix publishProgress so that the "Finished!" notification has the number of added contacts and the number of updated contacts.
 13. WebWrapper - There are a bunch of warnings and to dos.
 14. Add a button which allows the user to select more contacts to share with others (possibly upto a maximum).
+15. Create a LogActivity which keeps a log of changes to contacts.
+The only button it should have is a clear button.

 Done:
 3. Start and Join Activities - If there is no phone number / email, uncheck the box.